University of Otago Dunedin School of Medicine: Departments

-The Dunedin School of Medicine is structured into eight academic departments: Bioethics, General Practice and Rural Health, Medicine, Pathology, Preventive and Social Medicine, Psychological Medicine, Surgical Sciences, and Women's and Children's Health.
+The Dunedin School of Medicine is structured into eight academic departments: Bioethics, Primary Health Care, Medicine, Pathology, Public Health, Psychological Medicine, Surgical Sciences, and Women's and Children's Health.
 Most of these departments have a number of sub-sections or units.
 It also comprises and administrative department the Dean's Department.

 Buildings

 The bulk of the Dunedin Medical School is centred on a group of buildings to the southwest of the main University of Otago Campus, in an area including Dunedin Hospital and bounded by George Street, Hanover Street, Cumberland Street, and Frederick Street.
-These include the Hercus Building (Department of Pathology), the Adams Building (Department of Preventive and Social Medicine), and the Fraser Building (Department of Psychological Medicine).
+These include the Hercus Building (Department of Pathology), the Adams Building (Department of Public Health), and the Fraser Building (Department of Psychological Medicine).
 Other parts of the school are located within Dunedin Hospital, most notably the Colquhoun and Barnett lecture theatres, the Dean's Department, and the Departments of Medicine, Surgical Sciences, and Women's and Children's Health.
-The Department of General Practice and Rural Health is located at 55 Hanover Street.
+The Department of Primary Health Care is located at 310 Castle Street.
 The Bioethics Centre is housed in 71 Frederick St.

 Near the heart of the Dunedin School of Medicine, located alongside the Hercus and Adams buildings, are the Scott and Lindo Ferguson Buildings, both listed by Heritage New Zealand as Category II and Category I respectively.
-The Scott Building, built during the First World War by the architectural firm of Mason and Wales, is now used by the School of Biomedical Sciences.
+The Scott Building, built during the First World War by the architectural firm of Mason & Wales, is now used by the School of Biomedical Sciences.
 The imposing Lindo Ferguson Building is an Oamaru Stone and brick structure in classical styling built in 1927 to a design by Edmund Anscombe, also used by the School of Biomedical Sciences.
 It was named for Sir Lindo Ferguson, Dean of the Otago Medical School from 1914 to 1937.